apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>forceHotUpdate indicates whether to execute hot update parameters when the pod needs to be restarted.
+<p>Indicates whether to execute hot update parameters when the pod needs to be restarted.
-if set true, the controller does the hot update and then restarts the pod.</p>
+If set to true, the controller performs the hot update and then restarts the pod.</p>
 </td>
 </tr>
 <tr>